retypeapp/retype/pro.md

 ### Can we purchase a multi-year key and is a discount available?

 Purchase for one year, or for as long as you want.
+Buy [here](https://buy.stripe.com/6oE6qiePZ1eae2sfZ1).

 If you purchase 2 or more years, take an additional 10% off the total.